Selling Property in Sri Lanka: Capital Gains Tax Guide

 This is where people get caught out.

-The one-month deadline is enforceable, not advisory.
+The filing deadline is enforceable, not advisory.
 Late payment triggers default interest at 1.5% per month on the unpaid amount, plus a separate late-filing penalty under Section 178.
 The IRD also has the power to recover the tax through asset seizure and travel bans, and capital gains transactions tend to be visible because the deed has to clear the Registrar-General.

 Note that this is independent of your annual income tax return.
 If you sell a property and you also earn employment or business income, you'll end up filing two returns: one CGT return inside that thirty-day window, and your normal annual return for the year.
 Your quarterly tax payments on your other income carry on as usual.